malcx95/sick-coding-challenge/README.md

 Compiling...
 Running...
 Execution took 3.9e-05 seconds.
-Saved image to lena_processed.png
+Saved image to baboon_processed.png
 Images don't quite match up.
 Writing incorrect pixel image (the color of each pixel indicates which color channel is incorrect, black means correct) Saved image to incorrect_pixels.png
 ```

-The script converts the sample image `lena.png` into a raw image buffer file `lena_buf.dat`, which is the file to be read by the C++ code.
+The script converts the sample image `baboon.png` into a raw image buffer file `baboon_buf.dat`, which is the file to be read by the C++ code.
 Next, it compiles your code using `g++ main.cpp -std=c++17 -O3 -o main`, before it runs the code.
-It then extracts how long it took and saves the image to the PNG file `lena_processed.png`.
+It then extracts how long it took and saves the image to the PNG file `baboon_processed.png`.
 Next, it reads the ground truth image (can be seen in `ground_truth.png`) and compares the processed image against it.
 Here, since you have not implemented the solution yet, it says the images don't match up, and writes an error image.
 When a correct solution is implemented, this will be printed to the screen:

 ```
 Compiling...
 Running...
 Execution took 3.795093 seconds.
-Saved image to lena_processed.png
+Saved image to baboon_processed.png
 Solution is correct!
 Image matches with ground truth!
 ```